rm8020/mahabharata/README.md

-# mahabharata
-The Story of Mahabharata
+# The Story of Mahabharata

 <b>NOTE</b> Editors and Contributors are welcome: I do lots of spelling and grammer mistakes, i type fast but never learned typing hence sometime miss words while i type assuming that the word in in there.